advenimus/databoard/README.md

 # DataBoard
 ![Logo](./screenshots/logo.png)

-**DataBoard** is a powerful desktop application for creating interactive SQL-powered dashboards.
-Connect to your SQL Server, MySQL, and PostgreSQL databases and visualize your data with beautiful charts, tables, and KPIs.
+**DataBoard** is a powerful desktop application for creating interactive data dashboards.
+Connect to SQL Server, MySQL, PostgreSQL databases, or import CSV and Excel files to visualize your data with beautiful charts, tables, and KPIs.
+Features advanced query tools, dashboard parameters for dynamic filtering, and automatic file monitoring.

 ![Main Dashboard](./screenshots/feature.gif)